 or the Solicitors Regulatory Authority

 Tel: 0870 606 2555

-Please note: You have six years from the date of the act/omission that is being complained about or three years from the date you should have reasonably known there were grounds for complaint to complain to the Legal Ombudsman.
+Please note: You have one year from the date of the act/omission that is being complained about or one year from the date you should have reasonably known there were grounds for complaint, to complain to the Legal Ombudsman.